The Key Difference Tableaus Tree Map And Heat Map | Updated 2025

 • Proportional Display: The size of each rectangle visually communicates the proportion of the total represented by each category.

-When to Use Tree Maps
+When to Use of tableau Tree Maps

 • When you need to visualize parts of a whole, such as how each product category contributes to overall sales.